MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Protocols-in-AD-FS.md

 # Manage SSL/TLS protocols and cipher suites for AD FS

-The following documentation provides information on how to disable and enable certain TLS/SSL protocols and cipher suites that are used by AD FS
+The following documentation provides information on how to disable and enable certain TLS/SSL protocols and cipher suites that Active Directory Federation Services (AD FS) uses.

 ## TLS/SSL, Schannel, and cipher suites in AD FS

 The Transport Layer Security (TLS) and Secure Sockets Layer (SSL) are protocols that provide for secure communications.
 Active Directory Federation Services (AD FS) uses these protocols for communications.
-Today several versions of these protocols exist.
+Today, several versions of these protocols exist.

 Security Channel (Schannel) is a Security Support Provider (SSP) that implements the SSL, TLS, and DTLS internet standard authentication protocols.
 The Security Support Provider Interface (SSPI) is an API used by Windows systems to perform security-related functions including authentication.
 The SSPI functions as a common interface to several Security Support Providers (SSPs), including the Schannel SSP.